The official blog of the Lung Institute.

 Sometimes lending a helping hand can ease the burden of a loved one who might feel they’re facing this disease alone.
 The number one thing that you can do for a person who has been diagnosed with COPD is to let them know that you will be there to share the burden with them, and that they are not alone.

 The Lung Institute has helped many people who have been diagnosed with progressive lung diseases like COPD.
 In fact, we recently treated our 1000th patient, Marvin S. of Lakeland, Florida.
-If you or your loved one suffers from COPD or another lung disease, the Lung Institute might be able to help using stem cell therapy.
+If you or your loved one suffers from COPD or another lung disease, the Lung Institute might be able to help using cellular therapy.
 Contact one of our patient coordinators today at (800) 729-3065.